newjersey/navigator.business.nj.gov/web/display-content/contextual-information/legal-structure-learn-more.md

 **Limited Liability Company**
 An Limited Liability Company (LLC) is a hybrid between a corporation and a partnership.
 Similar to a C-Corporation, business owners in an LLC are not responsible for the debt of the company.
 In other words, they have limited liability.
 However, unlike a corporation, the business does not file separate taxes.
 Instead, each partner (called members) includes their profits on their personal tax return.

-**S-Corporation**
-An S-Corporation (S-Corp) is similar to a C-Corporation except that the business is not taxed separately from the owners.
-S-Corps are also very similar to Limited Liability Companies (LLCs), but with more limitations.
-The owners, called shareholders, avoid the double taxation of a C-Corp, but the business is limited to 100 shareholders and has only one class of stock

 **Sole Proprietorship**
 A sole proprietorship is the most basic type of business to establish.
 You alone own the company and are responsible for its assets and liabilities.